shruthisumanth/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-servicenow/usage.md

 | Custom Field Mapping | Json | Map ServiceNow fields to HCL DevOps Velocity as a JSON Object. | No | fieldMapping |
 | Replica Server Name | String | Any non-empty string value to replica server name would enable read only replica.
 An Empty string will disable read only replica. | No | replicaServerName |

+### JSON code sample

+The following sample code can be used as a template to define the integration within the JSON file for a value stream.
+Copy and paste the template into the JSON file Integration section and make the appropriate changes.

 ## Example using the access key

 ```